 - 1. Accommodation shall address current employment limitations only, unless future limitations are known and can reasonably be accommodated coincident with the current accommodation required. - 2.
 Accommodation shall address the needs of the employee which directly relate to the employment or the needs of the job applicant, or which directly relate to a hiring process. - 3.
-The employee shall participate in all stages of the accommodation process together with the appropriate department and the Human Resources office.
-Other participants in the process may include as appropriate: the Union, the Faculty Association, health care professionals and insurers. - 4.
-The University shall attempt to re-employ an employee who has been unable to work as a result of disability, in a manner which is consistent with the University's policies and practices, and labour agreements. - 5.
-The nature of the accommodation provided may include the following types of accommodation, as appropriate: - Human support services such as sign language interpreters, readers, etc.; - Technical aids and devices and adaptive technologies; - Workstation and/or minor office modifications; - Position redesign: - Reassignments and alternative jobs; - Flexible or alternative work schedules:
+The employee shall participate in all stages of the accommodation process together with the appropriate department and the People & Culture office.
+Other participants in the process may include as appropriate: the Union, the Faculty Association, health care professionals and insurers. - People & Culture may ask the employee for a functional capacity assessment to be completed to determine the appropriate accommodation(s), at the University's expense. - 4.
+The University shall attempt to re-employ an employee who has been unable to work as a result of disability, in a manner which is consistent with the University's policies and practices, and labour agreements.

-- Temporary rehabilitative assignments; and/or - Retraining plans. - 6.
-Decisions related to the accommodations of OCAD U employees are subject to the grievance process as outlined in the Collective Agreements and Memorandum of Agreement as well as the procedures to address concerns as outlined in the Respectful Work & Learning Environment Policy.
+- 5. The nature of the accommodation provided may include the following types of accommodation, as appropriate: - Human support services such as sign language interpreters, readers, etc.; - · Technical aids and devices and adaptive technologies; - Workstation and/or minor office modifications; - Position redesign; - Reassignments and alternative jobs; - Flexible or alternative work schedules; - Temporary rehabilitative assignments; and/or - Retraining plans. - 6.
+Decisions related to the accommodations of OCAD U employees are subject to the grievance process as outlined in the Collective Agreements and Memorandum of Agreement as well as the procedures to address concerns as outlined in the Respectful Work & Learning Environment Policy (Policy 8001).